National Water Week Poster Competition Winners

 • Original posters can either be scanned or photographed.

 • If taking a photo, please ensure the image is clear and not blurred.
-Think about;
+Think about:

 • Good lighting.

-• Ensuring the poster fills the entire screen, an overhead shot is often best as you are standing above the poster, looking down.
+• Ensuring the poster fills the entire screen.
+An overhead shot is often best as you are standing above the poster, looking down.

 Judging